apdforward/smartCASA/README.md

 ### Development

-smartCASA is a single page application using JavaScript (up to ES8 syntax).
+smartCASA is a single page JavaScript application (up to ES8 syntax).

 Dependencies are managed using [yarn](https://yarnpkg.com/en/)